 If medical bills, unemployment, underemployment, failed business ventures, or divorce leave you with an overwhelming amount of debt, bankruptcy may be the lifeline you need.
 A Gaffney bankruptcy lawyer from our firm can help you understand the type of bankruptcy that applies to your case, the filing process, and the financial benefits that bankruptcy can provide.

-There is no shame or embarrassment in taking advantage of filing for bankruptcy.
-It exists to help individuals, small business owners, and corporations relieve the stress, frustration, and anxiety of impossible-to-overcome debt loads.
+At Farmer & Morris Law, PLLC, our South Carolina bankruptcy lawyers understand what you’re going through, and we’re here to support you during the process.
+There is no shame or embarrassment in filing for bankruptcy.
+It exists to help individuals, small business owners, and corporations alleviate the stress, frustration, and anxiety associated with overwhelming debt loads.

-Although bankruptcy offers the chance to get rid of overwhelming debt and start building a new financial future, there are different types of bankruptcy, each with its own set of qualifications and requirements.
-In accordance with United States Bankruptcy Court – District of South Carolina, these include Chapters 7, 11, 12, and 13.
+Although bankruptcy offers the opportunity to eliminate overwhelming debt and start building a new financial future, there are different types of bankruptcy, each with its own set of qualifications and requirements.
+According to the United States Bankruptcy Court – District of South Carolina, these include Chapters 7, 11, 12, and 13.

 Chapter 7 Bankruptcy

-Filing for Chapter 7 requires the applicant to list all assets of every kind.
-Nonexempt assets can be liquidated to pay off as much of their debt as they can.
-This sounds scary, but individuals who file Chapter 7 bankruptcy typically do not have nonexempt assets.
-In such cases, all qualifying debts are discharged, and applicants are able to retain all their assets.
+Filing for Chapter 7 requires the applicant to list all assets, regardless of their type.
+Non-exempt assets can be liquidated to pay off as much of their debt as they can.
+This may sound scary, but individuals who file Chapter 7 bankruptcy typically do not have non-exempt assets.
+In such cases, all qualifying debts are discharged, and applicants can retain all their assets.

 Chapter 7 bankruptcy also does not have any debt limitations to comply with.
 At the end of the filing process, all qualifying debt is discharged.